Introduction to graph theory and basic algorithms

 \begin{thm}[Ford–Fulkerson] The max-flow value equals to the min-cut capacity value. \end{thm} \begin{proof} Let $f$ be the max-flow and $(A_{min}, B_{min})$ be the min-cut.
 By the $s,t$-cut lemma~\ref{lm:stcut}: $F = F(A_{min}, B_{min})\leq c(A_{min}, B_{min})$.

-By the lemma of path in residual network~\ref{lm:resnetpath} there is no paths between the source $s$ and terminal $t$ in the residual network $G_f$.
-Let's denote by $A$ the subset of vertices in $G_f$ which are reachable from $s$ and by $B$ all the rest.
+By the lemma about a path in residual network~\ref{lm:resnetpath} there is no paths between the source $s$ and the terminal $t$ in the residual network $G_f$.
+Let's denote by $A$ the subset of vertices of $G_f$ which are reachable from $s$ and by $B$ all the rest.

 \end{proof}

 Consider algorithms for constructing max-flow: